borude000/StoreRatingSystem/README.md

 - 📝 Write and view reviews
 - 📊 Display average ratings and review count
 - 🔍 Filter stores based on ratings
-- 🛡️ Admin panel to manage reviews
+- 🛡️ Admin panel to manage reviews For Admin Login Use username: admin Password: Admin123!
 - 📱 Responsive design for all devices

 ---